DevMountain/Siri/README.md

 ##Step 2: Create server.js
 Create a server.js file in your repo.
 Now next steps:
-* Require the 'http' module
+* Require the 'http' module (Remember, you require a module and capture it in a variable.)
-* Create a server that listens on port 8887.
+* Create a server that listens on port 8887 ([remember](https://gist.github.com/cahlan/4a80fd0752a9f38052af)?).

 ##Step 3: the GET call
 The Siri-client is looking for a connection on port 8887 and will try to send a GET request to get a message.